DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 ways of doing therapy?

-One pathway out of reductionism may lie in an obscure theory coined by Deleuze and Guattari in their book “Capitalism and Schizophrenia”: the-body-without-organs.
+One pathway out of reductionism may lie in an obscure theory coined by Deleuze and Guattari in their book “Capitalism and Schizophrenia: A Thousand Plateaus”: the-body-without-organs[^4].
 Everyone has a body.
 In fact, we could say all things are bodies: animals, hats, trucks, countries, microbes, etc.

 All bodies are in constant relation to one another.
 Does the mind produce thoughts?
 Does bone marrow produce